 Limited early access

 New features and functionality are considered limited early access (LEA) when they are released only to specific Code42 customer environments, typically as a result of direct communication with your Customer Success Manager (CSM) or other Code42 personnel.
-Limited early access features and functionality may still require refinements and improvements before early access or general availability.
+Limited early access features and functionality may still require refinements and improvements before early access (EA) or general availability (GA).

 A type of backup destination that is attached directly to the same device.
 For example, a folder in the file system or an external drive.